2018 Feral Horse Survey Count Summary

-When managing native wildlife such as elk, staff in wildlife management considers the recruitment rate of a wildlife population to be the number of young per 100 females that survive to one year of age.
+When managing native wildlife such as elk, staff in wildlife management consider the recruitment rate of a wildlife population to be the number of young per 100 females that survive to one year of age.

-When it comes to feral horses, we know that only part of the total population is female, but we do not currently have an accurate ratio of males to females.
+When it comes to feral horses, we know that only part of the total population is female, but we do not currently have a ratio of males to females.
 Our current survey method also underestimates the number

-To use the Sundre Equine Zone as an example, there were a total of 661 horses counted:
+To use the Sundre Equine Zone as an example, there were a total of 1015 horses counted:

 - 789 adults

 - 225 yearlings

 - 1 foals

-This means that yearlings made up 16% of the total population (not including 2017 foals) with a ratio of 19 yearlings per 100 adults.
+This means that yearlings made up 22% of the total population (not including 2018 foals) with a ratio of 29 yearlings per 100 adults.
 This is not a true recruitment rate, but gives a rough idea of how

 Past Survey Count Summaries